pheapk/real-time-bus-tracker/README.md

 # Real Time Bus Tracker

 ### Description
-Realtime bus tracker shows bus movement on the map realtime using map API and public transport data.
+Real time bus tracker shows bus movement on the map real time using mapbox API and public transport data.
+Bus stops are predefined and map markers move along those stops.

 ### How to Run
 - You need to create an account with mapbox so you can get an token for accessing map API